Lajja (film): Reception

 The film received mixed reviews; however, the performances from the lead actors were highly praised.

 Bollywood Hungama gave a rating of two and a half out of five stars and said, "On the whole, Lajja is a purposeful film within commercial parameters, and the best part is that the Indian masses will be able to identify with the goings-on.
 An enviable star cast, a talented director, and an excellent second half are amongst its strong points."
 The Hindu stated "Unfortunately, this colourful film is a black-and-white disappointment, particularly in the second half when Santoshi loses track of his story and in a blatant bid to get the tax-free certificate brings in bits about computer education, female literacy and infanticide.".
 Jay Virdee of the BBC gave a positive review saying "The film is well directed, excellent songs, although they should have had more realistic fights."
+Anita Bora of Rediff wrote "Santoshi deserves more than a generous dose of credit for trying to portray both sides of the story -- through powerful and well sketched characters and treading into a territory which not too many mainstream directors explore".